TimelyDataflow/differential-dataflow/mdbook/src/chapter_2/chapter_2_4.md

 ((0, 0), 0, 2)
 ```

-The `consolidate` operator is mostly useful before `inspect`ing data, but it can also be important for efficiency; knowing when to spend the additional computation to consolidate the representation of your data is an advanced topic!
+The `consolidate` function is mostly useful before `inspect`ing data, but it can also be important for efficiency; knowing when to spend the additional computation to consolidate the representation of your data is an advanced topic!